Technology is Making it Easier to Build Your Own SOC

-The universal forwarder is ideal for collecting files from disk (e.g. a syslog server) or for use as an intermediate forwarder (aggregation layer) due to network or security requirements.
+The universal forwarder is ideal for collecting files from disk (e.g., a syslog server) or for use as an intermediate forwarder (e.g., aggregation layer) due to network or security requirements.
 Limit the use of intermediate forwarding unless absolutely necessary.
-Some data collection Add ons require a full instance of Splunk which requires a heavy forwarder (e.g. DBconnect, Opsec LEA, etc..).
+Some data collection add-ons require a full instance of Splunk which requires a heavy forwarder (e.g., DBconnect, Opsec LEA, etc.).

-When building your Splunk Security Operations Center, you generally need to have forwarders.
-There are ways around using forwarders, and there are other methods of collections.
-Most of these other collections methods are supported but not entirely scalable.
+When building your Splunk SOC, you generally need to have forwarders.
+There are ways around using forwarders, and there are other methods of collections, and while most of these other collections methods are supported they’re not entirely scalable.

-In super simple terms, you can think of a universal forwarder as a light weight agent, forwarding data to a central Splunk deployment.
+In super simple terms, think of a universal forwarder as a lightweight agent, forwarding data to a central Splunk deployment.
 A heavy forwarder is used when additional data preparation needs to occur before being sent to the Splunk deployment.
-Syslog is commonly used where a universal forwarder can’t be installed (e.g. Linux) and is then passed to a forwarder and sent to a Splunk deployment.
-Still confused when to use a universal or heavy forwarder, check out this link: https://www.splunk.com/blog/2016/12/12/universal-or-heavy-that-is-the-question.html
+Syslog is commonly used where a universal forwarder can’t be installed (e.g., Linux) and is then passed to a forwarder and sent to a Splunk deployment.
+If you’re still confused when to use a universal or heavy forwarder, check out this link: https://www.splunk.com/blog/2016/12/12/universal-or-heavy-that-is-the-question.html

 Splunk Search Heads

-When designing your security operation center with Splunk your access model becomes incredibly important.
-Simply put, you are aggregating all of your logs in one spot and it can become incredibly easy to circumvent access controls at the local system or network level.
-The nice thing about Splunk is that you can implement a granular level of access control on your data and data stored in various locations.
-In the case of security you can limit access to the search head directly or to the index itself to limit what data can be seen.
+When designing your SOC with Splunk, your access model becomes incredibly important.
+Simply put, you are aggregating all of your logs in one spot, and it can become incredibly easy to circumvent access controls at the local system or network level.
+The nice thing about Splunk is that you can implement a granular level of access control on your data stored in various locations.
+In the case of security, you can limit access to the search head directly or to the index itself to limit what data can be seen.

-Now, if you are in the situation where you are doing security monitoring but I do not have administrative control of your Splunk instance you can set up access restrictions at the index level that will effectively give administrators the ability to maintain the infrastructure but not see any of the data.
+Now, if you are in the situation where you are performing security monitoring but don’t have administrative control of your Splunk instance, you can set up access restrictions at the index level that will effectively give administrators the ability to maintain the infrastructure but not see any of the data.

 Be very cautious of your access model and how you choose to go forward here.
-If you are not careful you might inadvertently circumvent access controls at different levels of your technology stack.
-Check this link for access control considerations: https://docs.splunk.com/Documentation/Splunk/7.2.5/Security/UseaccesscontroltosecureSplunkdata
+If you’re not careful you might inadvertently circumvent access controls at different levels of your technology stack.
+Check this link for access control considerations:

-If you are planning to do any meaningful correlations then you really need to make sure you use Splunk’s Enterprise Security Application, this is security module for Splunk.
-This is a required module if you are doing advanced correlations and looking to detect patterns in your data.
+If you’re planning to do any meaningful correlations then you really need to make sure you use Splunk’s Enterprise Security application (i.e., the security module for Splunk).
+This is a required module if you’re doing advanced correlations and looking to detect patterns in your data.
 Enterprise Security will automatically review the events in a security-relevant way using searches that correlate many streams of data.
-Additionally, Splunk compares the identified event against the assets and asset value in your environment to prepare a comprehensive view of Enterprise Security Risk.
-Splunk Enterprise Security also contains other valuable features such as Incident Review, Investigation Management tools, Glass Tables, etc.
+Additionally, Splunk compares the identified event against the assets and asset value in your environment to prepare a comprehensive view of enterprise security risk.
+Splunk Enterprise Security also contains other valuable features such as incident review, investigation management tools, Glass Tables, etc.

-If you’re getting started with correlation searches and you are not sure where to start then I would recommend starting small.
+If you’re getting started with correlation searches and you’re not sure where to start, I’d recommend starting small.
 Start with a population of correlations that are easy to comprehend and conceptually track.
-As a starting point I usually recommend getting used to operating 10 correlation searches to start and as you become more comfortable tuning and optimizing the searches then look to add more when you’re ready.
-One consideration to make when it when adding correlation searches is the impact on CPU in compute horse power to process the advanced number data streams.
+As a starting point, I recommend getting used to operating 10 correlation searches to start.
+Consider adding more as you become increasingly comfortable tuning and optimizing searches.
+One consideration for adding correlation searches is the impact on CPU in compute horsepower to process the advanced number data streams.
 This link has the 411: https://www.splunk.com/en_us/software/enterprise-security.html

-Process does matter in a security operations center.
-It matters even more if you’re in the position where you could be investigating a crime.
-The more people that you have operating your security operation center the more important a tight and robust process becomes.
-If you were operating in a 24/7 Security Operation Center even having a system to coordinate handoff between shifts can be a differentiator when timely investigating events.
-The complexity of security operation center is can vary widely, but add a minimum processes I would like to implement from the start including an incident response play book, standardization of which security alerts to investigate and what constitutes an escalation’s from tier 1 to tier 2 from tier 2 to tier 3, etc. and depending on the criticality of your security operations center (e.g. investigating potential crime) implementing processes to ensure sound forensic handling of information and systems can assist in preventing spoliation of forensic data.
-Only some lawyers want spoliation of evidence: Spoliation of evidence
+Process matters in a SOC, even more so if you could be investigating a crime.
+The more people that you have operating your SOC, the more important a tight and robust process becomes.
+If you’re operating in a 24/7 SOC, even having a system to coordinate handoff between shifts can be a differentiator for timely investigation of events.
+SOC complexity can vary widely, but at a minimum, the processes you should implement from the start include an incident response play book, standardization of which security alerts to investigate and what constitutes an escalation from tier 1 to tier 2 to tier 3, etc. Depending on the nature of your SOC (e.g., investigating potential crime) implementing processes to ensure sound forensic handling of information and systems can assist in preventing spoliation of forensic data.
+Only some lawyers want spoliation of evidence: Spoliation of evidence.

-Threat intelligence is important for any security operation center.
-It is really important to be smart and judicious about the threat intelligence you use and how it is integrated into your security correlations.
-A bad threat intelligence feed could escalate false positives within your environment, conversely a high confidence threat feed may streamline and give you the ability to automate your security alert and capabilities.
-There is a lot of options for threat intelligence in the market today.
-Threat intelligence sources can be incredibly expensive but due to the nature of the threat Intel the value can be fleeting as the value of the intelligence can be outdated quickly due to a shifting threat landscape.
-It is possible to build your own threat Intel platform, but it does take time if you are building it from scratch.
-If you start down the path of building your own threat intelligence platform and establishing a collection of threat intelligence feeds I would encourage you to be patient and never let your feeds become complacent.
-You should always be testing the quality of your threat intelligence feeds as even the best intelligence feeds can become outdated over time.
-Additionally, if you are looking to build your threat intelligence platform from the ground up there are many free high confidence threat intelligence feeds in the market today.
-Having seen many organizations invest heavily into threat intelligence I would caution investing too much into this activity unless the value of the effort is truly worth it to your organization.
+Threat intelligence is crucial for any SOC.
+It’s important to be smart and judicious about the threat intelligence you use and how it’s integrated into your security correlations.
+A bad threat intelligence feed could escalate false positives within your environment; conversely, a high confidence threat feed may streamline and give you the ability to automate your security alert and capabilities.
+There are many options for threat intelligence in the market today.
+Threat intelligence sources can be incredibly expensive but due to the nature of the threat intel, the value can be fleeting as threat intel can be outdated quickly due to a shifting threat landscape.
+It’s possible to build your own threat intel platform, but it does take time if you’re building it from scratch.
+If you start down this path and establish a collection of threat intelligence feeds, I encourage you to be patient and never let your feeds become complacent.
+Always be testing the quality of your threat intelligence feeds, as even the best intelligence feeds can become outdated over time.
+Additionally, if you’re looking to build your threat intelligence platform from the ground up, there are many free high confidence threat intelligence feeds in the market today.
+Having seen many organizations invest heavily into threat intelligence, I would caution investing too much into this activity unless the value of the effort is truly worth it to your organization.

-- A direct staffing model of an analyst escalating to a manager.
-In this model target 5 security analysts to one manager.
-If you operate 24×7, then triple your staff counts to account for second and third shift.
+A direct staffing model of an analyst escalating to a manager.
+In this model, target five security analysts to one manager.
+If you operate 24/7, triple your staff counts to account for second and third shift.

-- Advanced staffing model of Tier 1 analyst, Tier 2 senior analyst/engineer, Tier 3 Security Manager.
-In this model it’s common to see five Tier 1 Analysts for every Tier 2 senior analyst, and three Tier 2 senior analysts for every Tier 3 Security Manager.
-In this model I normally also see robust security investigation processes to ensure clean and reliable hand-offs between teams.
+Advanced staffing model of tier 1 analyst, tier 2 senior analyst/engineer, tier 3 security manager.
+In this model it’s common to see five tier 1 analysts for every tier 2 senior analyst, and three Tier 2 senior analysts for every tier 3 security manager.
+With this model I typically see robust security investigation processes to ensure clean and reliable hand offs between teams.

-When it comes to staffing your security operation center there is no firm rule to follow on how to best staff your operations.
-Every company is different and every company has to factor in the security risk, the complexity of doing business, and the cost of running a fully burdened security operation center.
+When it comes to staffing your SOC, there's no firm rule to follow for how to best staff your operations.
+Every company is different, and every company must factor in the security risk, the complexity of doing business, and the cost of running a fully burdened SOC.

 If You Still Need Advice

-If you need help with your security operations center or assistance building out your security muscle with Splunk give us a call or check out our industry leading Splunk MSSP and Managed Services options.
-You can also find me on the tweet deck @justinfimlaid
+If you need help with your SOC or building out your security muscle with Splunk, check out our industry-leading Splunk MSSP and Managed Services options or contact us today!